aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 > Note that the link text inside the brackets can be any text we wish just like a standard markdown anchor tag.

-Here is an example that uses a period in the heading text where the text is `How to create an index.md page`.

-In this case  the link text would be:
+Here is an example that uses a period in the heading text where the markdown heading is `# How to create an index.md page` which is converted to `<h1 id='how-to-create-an-indexmd-page'>How to create an index.md page</h2>` and the markdown link will again use the converted text like so:

 ```markdown
 [Top](#how-to-create-an-indexmd-page)